mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 ## Errors in the Template Expressions

 Another thing I didn't really like in AngularJS 1.x was the lack of errors when you make a mistake inside an expression used in a template.
 The errors, which you were supposed to get were omitted and you weren't aware that your code actually doesn't work.
 Well, in AngularJS 2.0 you will get runtime errors in such cases.

+## i18n

+`angular-translate` was the default choice when it used to come up to internationalization and localization in AngularJS 1.x.
+It is a great tool, which allows you to define the different strings used inside your AngularJS application in json files and include them on the correct places using  filters and directives, depending on the selected language.
+The language files were loaded on demand.

+Since the AngularJS team has slightly broader vision of the way the i18n should be implemented they will add it as a project supported by Google.
+They will allow building the AngularJS templates with the correct strings embedded inside them.
+This will speedup the loading time of your applications.
+AngularJS 1.4 has support for plurals and gender, in AngularJS 2 will be implemented the string interpolation.
+For further information on the topic take a look at this video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/iBBkCA1M-mc?list=PLOETEcp3DkCoNnlhE-7fovYvqwVPrRiY7" frameborder="0" allowfullscreen></iframe>

 ## Ultra Fast Change Detection